infracost/actions/examples/multi-project-config-file/README.md

         with:
           api-key: ${{ secrets.INFRACOST_API_KEY }}

-      # Checkout the base branch of the pull request (e.g. main/master).
+      # Checkout the branch you want Infracost to compare costs against.This example is using the
+      # target PR branch.
       - name: Checkout base branch
         uses: actions/checkout@v2
         with: